ziruo-zhao/ziruo-zhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About me
 I am a PhD student in Computer Science at the Stevens Institute of Technology, advised by [Professor Jie Shen](https://sites.google.com/site/jieshensjtu).
 Before that, I obtained my B.S. degree in Mathematics & Statistics from Imperial College London and M.S. degree in Spatial Economics from University of Southern California.
 My research interest includes machine learning theory and optimization.
-I'm particularly interested in contrastive learning.
+I'm particularly interested in theoretical analysis of contrastive learning.

 # News